A Brief History

-Once you’re done with configuring your Bates Numbers, just click on the Add button in the bottom of the window and determined Bates Numbering will be applied to the PDF document.
+Once you’re done with configuring your Bates Numbers, just click on the Add button at the bottom of the window and your customized Bates Numbering will be applied to the PDF document.

-If you don’t need to make any further modifications to your PDF file, make sure to save the changes using the Save icon located on the toolbar.
-On top of that, if you want to save the file under a different name, go File menu>Save As… and input your new file name and saving location.
+If you don’t need to make any further modifications to your PDF file, make sure to save the changes using the Save icon located under the File tab.

-*Note: If you want to Remove Bates Numbering or if you made a mistake and need to start from scratch go to Edit menu>Bates Numbering>Remove.
+*Note: If you want to Remove Bates Numbering or if you made a mistake and need to start from scratch simply click on the Remove Bates Numbering icon.

 Originally, it took people hours to properly label and process their paperwork.
 Today, no time is wasted on such a mundane task as sifting through and indexing PDF documents.
 The process is automated and complex documents can be handled in a matter of minutes.
 All you need is a professional PDF converter and editor and you’re all set to go.